QuantLet/RJMCMC/readme.md

 ## Full description
 __Reversible Jump Markov Chain Monte Carlo (RJMCMC)__ Sampler for __Autoregressive Moving Average (ARMA)__ Time Series Models

-## 1. Purpose
-This quantlet contains a small suite enabling the user to estimate ARMA time series models using Reversible Jump Markov Chain Monte Carlo (RJMCMC)
-(See e.g. Green 1995, Brooks and Ehlers 2003).
-RJMCMC enables the sampling from posteriors over not only the parameter space for a particular model, but also several models.

-## 2. Scientific details
-The sampler provided here assumes zero-mean stationary ARMA models with normal disturbances as in Neuhoff (2015) or Meyer-Gohde and Neuhoff (2015).
-Stationarity is ensured by reparametrizing the lag polynomials in terms of (inverse) partial autocorrelations as described in Monahan 1984.
-Thus, priors and proposals have to be supplied in these terms.
-The supplied code evaluates the likelihood by means of the Kalman filter.

-## 3. Technical details
-The sampler settings and data source can be set in the file "getSettings.m".
-It is also possible to replace all prior distributions, proposal distributions, as well as the Likelihood functions via setting the appropriate function handles in this file.
-This framework can thus be also employed to estimate ARMA models with non-normal disturbances.
-Furthermore, any proposal distribution can be used.
-For further information please refer to the comments in "getSettings.m".

-## 4. Getting started

 ```yaml

 Name of Quantlet: TSARMARJMCMC